Pep-Calc Microsoft Excel Add-In

 Note

-A less technical summary of Excel add-in usage can be found at http://www.pep-calc.com/excel/.
+A less technical summary of Excel add-in usage can be found at https://www.pep-calc.com/excel/.

 Inputs should be formatted as described on the Peptide Calculator and Peptoid Calculator help pages.